Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-Sometimes when life beats you down, it’s all you can do to resist diving headfirst into a vat of mac and cheese, but eating your feelings need not widen your waistline.
+Sometimes when life beats you down, it’s all you can do to resist diving headfirst into a vat of mac and cheese — or other comfort food — but eating your feelings need not widen your waistline.

 With some stealth ingredient swaps and a few delicious cooking twists, you can have the best of both worlds when it comes to your favorite feel-good foods.
 Use these recipes in place of your habitual vices, and take comfort in the fact that you’re doing your body good.